LSU Tigers football: Recruiting

 Since 2002, LSU has been ranked in the Top 25 in recruiting ranking by multiple ranking services.

 Future opponents

 Conference opponents

 From 1992 to 2023, LSU played in the West Division of the SEC and played each opponent in the division each year along with several teams from the East Division.
 The SEC will expand the conference to 16 teams and will eliminate its two divisions in 2024, causing a new scheduling format for the Tigers to play against the other members of the conference.
 Only the 2024 conference schedule was announced on June 14, 2023, while the conference still considers a new format for the future.

-2024 Conference Schedule

-LSU will not play Auburn for the first time since 1991, the year before the SEC expanded from 10 teams to 12, and will not play Mississippi State for the first time since 1943, when State did not field a team during World War II.